With MAXQDA 2020, analyzing Twitter data is faster and easier than ever before! Learn how to analyze Twitter data here in 6 easy steps:

 This filtering tool allows you to explore the early observations made after autocoding the data.
 For example, we can now test the prevalence of a certain topic during a specific news cycle by sorting the data based on date and time.
 We can also analyze the relatability of a certain topic by filtering the data based on a certain hashtag and then sorting the table in descending order of number of retweets.
 Or, we can test which topics are the most controversial and most likely to start debate by filtering the most frequently used words and then sorting the table based on the number of replies.
 The possibilities are endless and can be entirely adapted to fit your research question.
 The choice is yours!

 In the final ‘present’ stage of the social media analysis process, the researcher summarises their evaluation and visualizes the results of their data gathering and analysis efforts during the two previous stages.
-If you are new to MAXQDA’s visual tools, watch this five-minute video to get an overview of the numerous options at your disposal:
+If you are new to MAXQDA’s visual tools, have a look at this video to get an overview of the numerous options at your disposal:

 Once you have filtered the tweets according to the criteria relevant to your research project, MAXQDA offers you numerous exciting options to present your research results.
 To display the results of the analysis tests we looked at in the last stage, we will now create frequency tables and charts.
 Click the chart icon in the top toolbar to request a frequency analysis.